Updated: 4th February 2021

 Companies testing the market with a new product would be able to gauge consumer interest, as well as keeping in regular contact with interested parties to increase their brand exposure.

 This involves using the inherent value of a business asset to secure finance.
 The asset is offered as security, and would be sold to pay off the debt should your company become delinquent on payments.
+Asset-based lending typically involves a fixed charge over a specific asset or asset class.

 The asset in question might be a piece of machinery, a vehicle, or even the debts contained in your sales ledger.
 This particular type of asset-based lending involves selling your sales ledger to a factoring company that controls the collection of payments and general administration of these debts.